What Do You Need To Prepare Food When Camping?

 A wok will work for plenty of meals and can even be used to boil water, but many campers prefer the amenities of a camping stove.
 A stove with 10,000 BTUs per hour will boil four cups of water in around 3 minutes.
 Plus, many stoves come with a variety of features that make it simple to achieve more ambitious dishes.

 Achieving a beautiful dinner with a limited amount of cooking gear is as fun as it is satisfying.
 These tools give campers the perfect way to plan out their meals.
-This is because they’re flexible enough to be used with a variety of ingredients and recipes.
+This is because they’re flexible enough to be used with a variety of ingredients and recipes from camping cookbooks.
+Just remember to store any cold food you plan on cooking in a camping cooler or camping refrigerator beforehand so you don’t have to resort to foraging for all your meals.